Capstone-Projects-2025-Spring/project-003-story-builder-team-1/documentation/docs/requirements/features-and-requirements.md

 - Users will be able to create Agents, which will create story drafts in a specific writing style
   - Users will be able to give details for a story proposal and ask Agents to generate a story draft based on these details
+  - Users will also be able to delete Agents at any point

 - Agents will vote amongst themselves to decide which draft is the "best"
   - The User will be able to override the vote